xiangpingyu/TMCA-AAVseq-primary-data-analysis/README.md

 4. Length distribution of HiFi reads

   $seqkit fx2tab -l -n -i -H outccs_fasta > ccslen_txt

+• Processing
+1. Mapping to reference genome

+  $minimap2 -d ref_min ref.fasta

+  $minimap2 -ax map-pb ref_min outccs_fasta > all_sam

+  $samtools sort -@ 4 -O bam -o all_sorted_bam all_sam

+  $samtools index all_sorted_bam

+  $samtools faidx ref.fasta

+  $samtools view -bF 4 all_sorted_bam > all_F_sorted_bam

+  $samtools fasta all_F_sorted_bam > all_F_fasta

-5. Calculate similarity between raw sequence, all_F_fasta and their own reverse-complement
+2. (optional) Calculate similarity between raw sequence, all_F_fasta and their own reverse-complement

   $python2 similarity.py all_F_fasta sim_txt

+  Note that: Python script similarity.py based on Levenshtein distance.

-• Process BLAST-based Alignment
+Process BLAST-based Alignment
+---

-1. Subsample your target sequencing files F_fasta from raw filtered sequences all_F_fasta
+3. Subsample your target sequencing files F_fasta from raw filtered sequences all_F_fasta

   $seqkit seq -m {min-len} -M {max-len} -w 0 all_F_fasta > F_fasta

   Note that: set the minimum or maximum of size range based on the project.
 The output F_fasta in each size range used for further alignment analysis.

-2. Blast the selected subsampled sequence file to the reference genome ref_fasta
+4. Blast the selected subsampled sequence file to the reference genome ref_fasta

-• Example in one size range
+  Example in one size range:

   $makeblastdb -in ref.fasta -dbtype nucl